 Even though this was fun for art teachers, what’s in it for our students?
 The National Core Arts Standards (NCAS) are process based.
 In my choice-based art room, students create their own original art, ask and answer their own questions.
 Across the all of our new teaching standards: ELA, math, science, art, teachers are encouraged to step back and allow students to identify and solve their own problems.

 Three art bots made by educators at EdCampSWCT

 Last week, I brought my Art Bot to school and had my students experiment with him.
 They changed him as needed.
 This photo shows what two third grade students created out of cardboard as a solution to help Art Bot stand up.
 And it worked!

 Last Saturday, I facilitated an art bot session with teachers who attended an EdCamp in Southwest Connecticut.
 At the end of the day, two teachers were very excited about creating art bots with their students.
 One, a preschool teacher, couldn’t wait to have her students talk and write (together as a class) about art bots.
 The other was a high school creative writing teacher who was looking forward to having her students create an art bot and write about it.

-This activity covers: visual art, engineering, art creation, problem solving and can fit into STEAM, STEM to STEAM, science, visual art, maker spaces and arts integration programs.
-All you need are some dollar store items: pool noodles, battery operated toothbrushes, markers, tape, rubber bands, making tape and craft supplies to decorate your robots.
+This activity covers visual art, engineering, art creation, problem-solving and can fit into STEAM, STEM to STEAM, science, visual art, maker spaces and arts integration programs.
+All you need are some dollar store items: pool noodles, battery-operated toothbrushes, markers, tape, rubber bands, masking tape and craft supplies to decorate your robots.

 How could creating an Art Bot help your students learn?
 Let’s discuss it below!